List of Jurassic Park (franchise) characters: Mr. DNA

 Mr. DNA is a cartoon character that resembles an anthropomorphic DNA helix with a face and arms.
-He is the mascot for the theme parks Jurassic Park and Jurassic World.
+He is the mascot for InGen and the theme parks Jurassic Park and Jurassic World.
 Most of his lines and explanations are said by Henry Wu in the novel during a tour of the genetics lab, some of which is still given to the cameo Wu makes in the original film.

 In Jurassic Park, Mr. DNA appears in videos to help visitors understand the processes involved in the creation of the dinosaurs at Jurassic Park (the character itself was created for the film for virtually the same reasons, to provide exposition for the film's audience).
 A video starring him and InGen's founder John Hammond is played in a theater located in the park's Visitor Center before a tour.
 For the film adaptation, Spielberg and writer David Koepp had faced difficulty in explaining the novel's scientific elements, until Spielberg devised the idea of an animated character who would inform the audience and characters.
 Koepp believed the idea went well with the theme park setting.
 Bob Kurtz developed the animation sequence.
 Mr. DNA became a popular character among fans.

 In the Super NES version of the Jurassic Park video game, Mr. DNA appears onscreen and offers the player dinosaur trivia.
 In the 2011 video game, Jurassic Park: The Game, Mr. DNA is visible on the maintenance board of Jurassic Park's geothermal power plant and on a board indicating how tall a person must be to ride the upcoming Bone Shaker roller coaster.

 In Jurassic World, Mr. DNA was used by the Masrani Global Corporation for their new dinosaur park, Jurassic World.
 Visitors encounter him in the Innovation Center where he explains the basics of genetics and how the dinosaurs were recreated.
 The character's original voice actor Greg Burson died in 2008.
 Jurassic World director Colin Trevorrow provided the voice for the new film and said "it actually happened by mistake – I did it once in a booth, we were at a sound mix studio and I just [threw] it in there and we decided to keep it".
 Some effects were used to alter Trevorrow's voice, making him sound like Burson.

 In the 2015 video game Lego Jurassic World, Mr. DNA is a playable character and also appears throughout the game to give hints to the player(s) on how to progress through the levels.
 As with the original Jurassic Park video game, he also offers the player(s) dinosaur trivia.
 He is aware of InGen's political dealings and will inform the player of them, yet always presents such in a positive way.

-Mr. DNA also appears in the first season of Jurassic World Camp Cretaceous, where he is voiced by Jeff Bergman.
+Mr. DNA also appears in the first season and the interactive special of Jurassic World Camp Cretaceous, where he is voiced by Jeff Bergman.